supaldubey/storm/README.md

          });
 ```

-Not only storm would save the entity for you, it would also auto increment the ID (You may override this behaviour with @PrimaryKey annotation), it would
-also update the new ID value generated to your entity.

 ### That's it
 No other configurations, no create tables, nothing required.
 We donot want an entry in AndroidManifest, or any String to be declared in the XML.